chrisrobertspdx/chrisrobertspdx.github.io/_posts/2017-11-29-cli_gem_project.markdown

 ```

 It was not that difficult to get this thing working in the bin console.
 The challenge came when it was time to build the gem.
 I followed the tutorial which instructed me to fill out my gemspec and make sure I add the required depencies as either development or runtime.
 Building the gem was as simple as **gem build race_finder**.
-But uh-oh when I try to run the gem I get command not found.
-After a lot of face planting on my keyboard I found the two key lines on the gemspec.
+But uh-oh when I tried to run the gem I received an error: command not found.
+After a lot of face planting on my keyboard, whining on Slack and combing Stack Overflow I was directed to these two key lines in the gemspec:

 ```
   spec.bindir        = "exe"
   spec.executables   = spec.files.grep(%r{^exe/}) { |f| File.basename(f) }
 ```

-For some reason bundle creates a bin directory but looks for the gem executable in an exe subdirectory.
+For some reason bundle creates a bin subdirectory but looks for the gem executable in an exe subdirectory.
 After figuring this out I changed **exe** to **bin**.
 Be sure to create a file in the bin that shares the name of your gem and initializes the application.

 ```
 RaceFinder::CLI.new.run
 ```

 One other thing to keep in mind is that your git repo must be up to date when you build the gem.
-Otherwise it may miss an important file when it updates your path which lets you simply call **gem name** from bash after you install the gem.
+Otherwise it may miss an important file when it updates your path which is what lets you simply call **gem name** from bash after you install the gem.

 ```
 git ls-files -z`.split("\x0").reject